xbmc/repo-scripts/service.stinger.notification/README.md

 ### Adding tags

-It looks for the tags 'aftercreditsstinger' and 'duringcreditsstinger' in your Kodi library.
 To add these tags to new movies automatically, use a movie scraper that can set tags from The Movie Database.
 The Universal Movie Scraper can be configured with a setting.